kovachconsulting/jesskovach.com/about.md

 ## About

+*Where leadership, systems, and the lived impact of decisions meet.*

 I’m Jess Kovach.

 I write, speak, and work as a leadership advisor and consultant focused on leadership, systems, and how people make decisions when the answers aren’t clean and the stakes are real.